 Prairie Unitarian Universalist Society is a freethinking religious community in Madison Wisconsin.
 We aspire to be both open-hearted and open-minded.
 We welcome those who enter our doors with any combination of strengths and weaknesses, beliefs and doubts.
 Our children receive liberal religious education as we model values in our search for truth and meaning.

-We are a "Welcoming Congregation" that opens each Sunday morning service with words similar to the following:
+We are a "Welcoming Congregation" that opens our Sunday morning services with words similar to the following:

 We, the members of Prairie, wish to associate ourselves together in a

 religious community which affirms that we share a common humanity,

 that we need one another, and that our futures are inescapably bound